25 Business Ideas for Kids (Ages 10–15) That Encourage Creativity and Entrepreneurial Thinking

 20. Small Event Planning

-21. Recycling Projects
+21. Recycling and Upcycling Projects

 22. DIY Gift Packages